 Epilogue, Bibliography, Index, pp. 362-368.

-Hundman Publishing, hardcover with jacket, 370 pages, 8.5 x 11 x 1.5 in., B&W and a few Color photographs; maps; diagrams; rosters of locomotives and rolling stock.
+Hundman Publishing, hardcover with jacket, 370 pages, 8.5 x 11 x 1.5 in., Black-and-White and a few Color photographs; maps; diagrams; rosters of locomotives and rolling stock.